benkyli/Pickleball-Booking-Bot/notes.md

 also need to check to see if a single account have hold multiple courts at once.

 # If the holding system works.
 Essentially just have multiple clients trying to click the book button on multiple courts.
 Will need to check if a user can hold more than 1 court, and if the court is actually held by the user.

+# Initial solution
+- When you request an open landing page, the system holds it for you and locks out other users for "5 minutes" (feels like 3).
+However, there is some kind of problem occurring after doing this with the bot.
+It instead holds the spot, but doesn't assign it to the user.
+So when trying to manually checkout, there is no option even though the current user is definitely the one holding the spot.
+May need to change the header?
+Not sure how to do this part.
+May need to fully automate the entire checkout process from the request session itself.
+Would likely be better, but I wanted to try brute forcing quickly.